SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

 ```

 ### [Reactions with degradation or production](@id dsl_description_reactions_degradation_and_production)
 Some reactions have no products, in which case the substrate(s) are degraded (i.e. removed from the system).
 To denote this, set the reaction's right-hand side to `0`.
 Similarly, some reactions have no substrates, in which case the product(s) are produced (i.e. added to the system).
 This is denoted by setting the left-hand side to `0`.
-E.g. to create a model where a single species `X` is both created and degraded, we use:
+E.g. to create a model where a single species `X` is both created (in the first reaction) and degraded (in a second reaction), we use:
 ```@example dsl_1
 rn4 = @reaction_network begin
   p, 0 --> X